dahaizhe/Plagiarism-Detection/README.md

 ### Plagiarism Detection Algorithms

+#### Bag-of-words Model

+Bag-of-words Model, a.k.a.
+Space Vector Model, is one of the simplifying way for the computers to represent or store text data.
+In this model, a text is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.
+With this representation, we can easily transfer a text into a high-dimensional vector, which facilitates a subsequent calculation of text similarities.

+#### Cosine Similarity

+Cosine similarity is a measure of similarity between two non-zero vectors of an inner product space that measures the cosine of the angle between them.
+The cosine similarity is particularly used in positive space, where the outcome is neatly bounded in [0, 1].
+These bounds apply for any number of dimensions, and the cosine similarity is most commonly used in high-dimensional positive spaces.
+For example, in information retrieval and text mining, each term is notionally assigned a different dimension and a document is characterised by a vector where the value in each dimension corresponds to the number of times the term appears in the document.
+Cosine similarity then gives a useful measure of how similar two documents are likely to be in terms of their subject matter.

+#### Jaccard Similarity

+Jaccard similarity is a statistic used for gauging the similarity and diversity of sample sets.
+The Jaccard coefficient measures similarity between finite sample sets, and is defined as the size of the intersection divided by the size of the union of the sample sets.
+If we treat the words from the sentences as sample sets, we can calculate a similarity bounded in [0, 1], where a statistic near 0 indicates a less similarity while a statistic near 1 means that they are more similar between each others.

 ## Tools Used
 #### Python 3
 Python is an interpreted, high-level, general-purpose programming language.
 As a dynamically typed language, Python is more flexible and it encourages problem solving with different methods.
 Additionally, Python is more error-tolerant when minor mistakes occur.